ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 Covering the middle of the screen is a list of available matches.

-Most matches have light white backgrounds, indicating that they were [created normally through the game UI](#creating-a-new-game).
-There are also ones with purple backgrounds, which are *tournament matches* created and managed using [lobby management chat commands](/wiki/osu!_tournament_client/osu!tourney/Tournament_management_commands) such as `!mp make` or `!mp makeprivate`.
+Most matches have white backgrounds, indicating that they were [created normally through the game UI](#creating-a-new-game).
+Matches with purple backgrounds are *tournament matches*, created and managed using [lobby management chat commands](/wiki/osu!_tournament_client/osu!tourney/Tournament_management_commands) such as `!mp make` or `!mp makeprivate`.

 A variety of information is displayed about each lobby.
 For example, the player slots to the right can have three different colours: